caseywdunn/evocell/readme.md

 ### Apple macOS

 - macOS command line developer tools.
-To see if you have them installed, open /Applications/Utilities/Terminal and type `gcc` at the command line.
-If `gcc` runs, you are probably all set.
+To see if you have them installed, open /Applications/Utilities/Terminal and type `git --version` at the command line.
+If `git --version` runs, you are probably all set.
 If it asks you if you would like to install the Developer tools, follow the instructions to do so.
 This will install `git`.

 ### Windows